Relations between Türkiye and the Federal Republic of Germany

 The bilateral relations between Türkiye and Germany have experienced a problematic period, starting with the decision of the German Federal Parliament on 2 June 2016 to recognize the events of 1915 events as "genocide", followed by other negative developments.
 Since 2018, normalization of relations has been achieved through continued dialogue, mutual steps and high-level contacts.

-Political contacts increased, especially with the State Visit of President Erdoğan to Berlin on 27-29 September 2018, and before the aforementioned visit, German Foreign Minister Heiko Maas visited Türkiye on 5-6 September 2018.
+Political contacts increased, especially with the state visit of President Erdoğan to Berlin on 27-29 September 2018, and before the aforementioned visit, former German Foreign Minister Heiko Maas visited Türkiye on 5-6 September 2018.

-Chancellor Merkel visited Türkiye to attend the Quadruple Summit on Syria in Istanbul in October 2019, President Erdoğan also attended the Libya Conference held in Berlin on 19 January 2020.
+Former German Chancellor Merkel visited Türkiye to attend the Quadruple Summit on Syria in Istanbul in October 2019, President Erdoğan also attended the Libya Conference held in Berlin on 19 January 2020.
 Chancellor Merkel’s working visit to Türkiye on 24 January 2020 has brought a new dynamism to bilateral relations.
-Since the second half of 2020, despite the conditions of pandemic, President Erdoğan and Chancellor Merkel held many telephone/videoconference meetings.
 Chancellor Merkel came to Istanbul for a farewell visit on 16 October 2021.

 President Erdoğan paid an official visit to Germany on 17 November 2023.
 During his visit, our President held separate meetings with German Chancellor Scholz and German President Frank-Walter Steinmeier.
 German President Frank-Walter Steinmeier paid an official visit to our country on 22-24 April 2024 upon the invitation of our President.
 The visit, which took place on the 100th anniversary of the Treaty of Friendship, was also the first visit of H.E.
 Mr. Steinmeier to Türkiye as President.
 Within the framework of his visit, President Steinmeier attended some programs in Istanbul and Gaziantep and held official talks with our President in Ankara on 24 April 2024.

-Federal Foreign Minister Baerbock visited Türkiye on 29 July 2022.
-Foreign Ministers of both countries came together on 2 November 2023 in Berlin at the Ministerial Conference, titled "A larger, stronger Union – making the European Union fit for enlargement and candidate countries fit for accession", held with the participation of representatives from EU member and candidate countries.
+Former Federal Foreign Minister Baerbock visited Türkiye on 29 July 2022.
+On 2 November 2023 Foreign Minister Hakan Fidan attended the Ministerial Conference in Berlin, titled "A larger, stronger Union – making the European Union fit for enlargement and candidate countries fit for accession", held with the participation of representatives from EU member and candidate countries, where the Foreign Minister held also a bilateral meeting with his German counterpart.

-There have been numerous meetings between the high level authorities of two countries in the recent period, especially at the margins of international meetings and conferences.
+Furthermore, there have been numerous meetings between the high-level authorities of two countries in the recent period, especially at the margins of international meetings and conferences.

-Approximately 3 million people of Turkish origin living in Germany constitutes the human dimension of our relations.
-They have been making significant contributions to Germany's social, political life and economic prosperity for years.
+Around 3 million people of Turkish origin live in Germany.
+They constitute the strong human dimension of our relations.
+Turkish community in Germany has been making significant contributions to social, political life and economic prosperity of the country for years.